Featured Artist

 Russell Weedman

-Still: The Journal is honored to bring you this portfolio of work from Russell Weedman, who has been making art in Whitley County, Kentucky since he was a child.
+Russell Weedman has been making art in Williamsburg, Kentucky since he was a child.
 His father taught in the Art Department at University of the Cumberlands; his mother was an officer in the academic affairs office at the college.
 Russell earned a BA in Art from Centre College in 1985.
 He completed an MFA in Painting and Drawing at Stony Brook University in 1989.
-Shortly after, he returned to Williamsburg and began his teaching career at UC.
+Shortly after, he returned to Williamsburg and began his teaching career at UC where is is a faculty member in the Art Department.

-been featured in both solo and group exhibitions throughout Kentucky, Indiana, and Virginia.
+Russell's work has been featured in both solo and group exhibitions throughout Kentucky, Indiana, and Virginia.
 He was presented the Mildred and David Ward Art Prize at Centre College in 1985, the Thayer Award from SUNY in 1989, and has received a Professional Assistance Grant and was twice awarded the Al Smith Fellowship from the Kentucky Arts Council.
-He has been a full time faculty member in the Art Department of the University of the Cumberlands for 23 years.
-He currently serves as chair of the department.

 Russell is most well-known as a painter, usually working in oils, watercolors, and graphite to create his signature abstract paintings that capture the relationships between nature and the human form.
 One critic noted that his work "also brings into play ideas on chaos and order."
 Russell is also a photographer and a talented musician.